skoolkid/skoolkit/_sources/skool-files.rst.txt

-To qualify as a regular entry, a block must contain at least one line that starts with ``b``, ``c``, ``g``, ``i``, ``s``, ``t``, ``u`` or ``w`` when parsed in the relevant :ref:`subtitution mode <substitutionModes>` or :ref:`bugfix mode <bugfixModes>` (which depends on the command being run).
+To qualify as a regular entry, a block must contain at least one line that starts with ``b``, ``c``, ``g``, ``i``, ``s``, ``t``, ``u`` or ``w`` when parsed in the relevant :ref:`substitution mode <substitutionModes>` or :ref:`bugfix mode <bugfixModes>` (which depends on the command being run).

 So, for example::